-Related indicator in the Corporate Social Responsibility overview table (see page 54)
+Related indicator in the Corporate Social Responsibility overview table (see page 58)

-35 - Percentage of suppliers and subcontractors screened and followed-up Business partner screening is already effective in Dietsmann Congo and is in progress in Gabon.
-During 2014 the form was completed by our main suppliers in Kazakhstan.
-The assessment of local suppliers is being implemented in other countries, including Italy, and in 2014 the global percentage of screening increased from 11% to 43%.
+35 - Percentage of suppliers and subcontractors screened and followed-up Business partner screening is already effective in Dietsmann Congo, France, Gabon, and Kazakhstan and is in progress in Angola and Nigeria.
+The assessment of local suppliers is being implemented in other countries, and in 2015 the global percentage of screening increased from 43% to 60%.